 Their built-in strength and power also mean that a leash and collar make them very difficult to control and they can easily pull you along if you only have a single pressure point to work with.

-Harnesses gives the power and control back to you and allows you to pull them back with their chest and body, rather than tugging harshly at their neck.
+Greyhound harnesses give the power and control back to you and allow you to pull them back with their chest and body, rather than tugging harshly at you dog’s neck.
 A Greyhound is much more likely to respond positively to your control from the body and shoulders than from a painful pull around their neck.

 To find the very best harness for your Greyhound, there are a few factors that you should consider.